germanespinosa/camera_tracking/README.md

                       2. Tracks the position of the robot online
                       3. Writes the raw data from the camera views into the folder specified initially
-                      4. Stitches images togther and writes the stitched image into the specified folder
+                      4. Stitches images together and writes the stitched image into the specified folder